Political Science

 Benjamin Gaskins.
 Associate professor of political science.
 American politics, public opinion, media and politics, religion and politics.
 PhD 2011, MS 2008 Florida State University.
 BA 2006 Furman University.

 Leah Gilbert.
-Associate professor of political science, chair of the Department of Political Science.
+Associate professor of political science and department chair.
 Comparative politics, democratization, and Russian politics.
 PhD 2012, MA 2007 Georgetown University.
 BA 2002, St. Olaf College.

 John Holzwarth.
 Assistant professor with term of political science, director of the Writing Center.
 History of political thought, contemporary normative political theory.
 PhD 2004, MA 2000 Princeton University.
 AB 1993 Colgate University.